-The belief is that many cats that are coughing and were previously diagnosed with feline asthma, are in reality coughing because of heartworm disease.
+The belief is that many cats that are coughing and were previously diagnosed with feline asthma are coughing because of heartworm disease.
 In a given area, the incidence of heartworm disease is thought to be 10-15% of the incidence of this disease in dogs.

 The lungs of the cat are exquisitely sensitive to the presence of larvae.
 The lungs don’t like them and can set up an intense immune response around the little lower airways that acts like asthma.
-Much less frequent, but more immediately life threatening, is the disease caused by the adult worm.
+Much less frequent but more immediately life-threatening is the disease caused by the adult worm.
 Adult worms live in the heart.
 The worms cause lots of irritation in the major vessels near the heart.
-Unfortunately, in some cats the first sign of heartworm disease is sudden death from a pulmonary embolism.
+Unfortunately, in some cats, the first sign of heartworm disease is sudden death from a pulmonary embolism.

 If it is determined that your cat has heartworms, treatment is started to decrease the irritation in the vessels and lungs.
 There is a ton of coughing in cats.
-Using on of the heartworm preventatives can greatly decrease your cat’s risk of developing problems from the disease.
+Using heartworm preventatives can greatly decrease your cat’s risk of developing problems from the disease.

 Several monthly preventative medications are available.
-Novartis’ Interceptor Flavor Tabs (milbemycin oxime) are probably the best, as they contain no chemicals and are administered through an oral flavored pill.
+Interceptor Flavor Tabs (milbemycin oxime) is probably the best, as they contain no chemicals and are administered through an oral flavored pill.
 There are topical applications as well.
-Advantage Multi is a good flea product that is effective against heartworms and other parasites.
+Advantage Multi is a good flea product effective against heartworms and other parasites.

 Revolution is another.
 It may not be as good on adult fleas, but it is good on heartworms.
 Another is an oral product called Heartguard™.
 If it is likely that your cat will be exposed to mosquitoes, then you might consider using one of these products.
 As time goes by, more will be learned about the control of this disease.